TJeffrey237/CS386Project/reports /report3.md

 - Went over interviews, and helped make adjustments to our proposed puzzle ideas
 - Created issues #3 and #5 for user stories
 - Started planning out how the game will be organized within Godot
-- Github Summary: 1 commit
+- Github Summary: 3 commits

 Richelle
 - placeholder